Creative Loafing

 Creative Loafing began as a family-owned business in 1972 by Deborah and Chick Eason, expanding to other cities in the Southern United States in the late 1980s and 1990s.
-In 2007 it doubled its circulation with the purchase of the Chicago Reader and Washington City Paper; the $40 million debt it incurred, along with an economic recession, forced the company into bankruptcy one year later.
+In 2007 it doubled its circulation with the purchase of the Chicago Reader and Washington City Paper; the $40 million debt it incurred, along with an Great Recession, forced the company into bankruptcy one year later.
 The parent company, Creative Loafing, Inc. was dissolved and Atalaya sold off the Chicago Reader.
 In 2012, SouthComm purchased all of the properties and then sold off each of the papers to other publishers in 2018.

 The Atlanta Creative Loafing launched the career of many writers and has been an institution in Atlanta's cultural scene.
 The Parrotheads of Jimmy Buffett fame were launched from an ad in Creative Loafing in the 1990s.
 Best-selling author and American humorist Hollis Gillespie by debuting her weekly column "Moodswing," which first appeared in 2001 and ran for eight years.
-Jill Hannity, the wife of Sean Hannity, was the managing editor of the newspaper 1993–1996 until their move to New York City, which commenced Sean Hannity's television career.
+Jill Rhodes, the ex-wife of Sean Hannity, was the managing editor of the newspaper 1993–1996 until their move to New York City, which commenced Sean Hannity's television career.
+Mara Shaloup won a Clarion Award for her work breaking the Black Mafia story in 2006.
+Investigative report and CL Editor CB Hackworth's piece on racial segregation brought Oprah Winfrey to Forsyth County to confront overt racism in 1987.